getherbie/herbie/website/site/pages/1-index.md

 # Herbie

-> Create <u>small</u> but fully functional websites or blogs in no time and with little effort. 👌
+> Create fully functional websites or blogs in no time and with little effort, using only text files. 👌

 Herbie is a simple, modern, fast and highly customizable flat-file Content Management System (CMS) powered by PHP, Twig, Markdown, Textile, reStructuredText and other human-readable text files.